Cortisol Receptor Sensitivity

 Two clients with identical cortisol labs can experience completely different metabolic and mood consequences.
 Which NR3C1 variant you carry decides whether cortisol numbers tell the full story or whether the tissue-level effect — and the lifestyle inputs that modulate it — sit underneath what bloodwork shows.

 Cortisol Receptor Sensitivity is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormone health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormones spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →